 Data preview shows the data preview (first 4 cells) for the initialized columns.
 Does not show up for manually added column blocks.

-To create the wpDataTable just click “Create the table and open in editor” button, the wpDataTable will be generated, and you will be redirected to the back-end editor.
+To create the wpDataTable just click the “Create the table” button, a dropdown will appear where you can choose if you prefer to open the table in standard editor, or in Excel-like editor.
+After choosing one the wpDataTable will be generated, and you will be redirected to the back-end editor.

 You can read more about how to use the back-end editor here.